homma/krc/README.md

 - add type system

 ### Done
-- port to macOS
+- ported to macOS
-- apply formatter to all source files
+- applied formatter to all source files
-- replace long long with int64_t with stdint.h
+- replaced long long with int64_t with stdint.h
-- rename bcpl to iolib
+- renamed bcpl to iolib
+- replaced BOOL with bool and stdbool.h (experimental)